electrode-io/electrode/docs/chapter1/quick-start/start-with-component.md

 ## Project Structure

-The new electrode component is applied by Lerna structure, which can help manage multiple repos within your packages directory.
+The new Electrode component is applied.
+The Lerna structure can help manage multiple repositories within your packages directory.

 ```markdown
 electrode-component